algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

  ```

-The second one is the int and string type
+The second one is the int and string type:

 ```python
 class PythonIntConverter(lang.cpython.PythonTypeConverterCommon):